elifleaf/intro-scientific-ml/README.md

 + "Introduction to Scientific Machine Learning" by [Prof. Ilias Bilionis](https://engineering.purdue.edu/ME/People/ptProfile?resource_id=113500), Dept. of Mechanical Engineering, Purdue University.
 A big BIG thank you to Prof. Bilionis for making his lecture book and homework assignments available.
 Please see the original repo at [https://predictivesciencelab.github.io/data-analytics-se/index.html](https://predictivesciencelab.github.io/data-analytics-se/index.html).
 + Educational content available on youtube by [Prof. Ryan P. Adams](https://www.cs.princeton.edu/~rpa/), Dept. of Computer Science, Princeton University

+## License

+This material is available under the GNU General Public License.
+You may reuse it as you wish, once you include the same License and cite the original repo linked above.

 ## Course and Instructor Information

 CRNs: